-Farm Credit System Risk - The Farm Credit System (FCS) is a single industry lender and therefore is vulnerable to economic swings in the industry.
-The FCA is challenged to balance the often-competing demands of ensuring the FCS fulfills its public purpose, proactively examining risk in the regulated institutions both individually and systemically, and controlling the cost of the regulator.
+Farm Credit System Risk - The Farm Credit System (FCS) is a single industry lender and therefore is vulnerable to economic swings.
+The FCA is challenged to balance the often-competing demands of ensuring the FCS fulfills it public purpose, proactively examining risk in the regulated institutions both individually and systemically, and controlling the cost of the regulator.
+For example, the FCA requested comments from the public on its interpretation of loan syndications.
+This is a significant issue to the FCS because loan syndications represent a material portion of the loan growth over the past several years.
+The FCA Board extended the comment period 3 times for a total of 9 months.

-Organizational Leadership - The Farm Credit Act provides for a full-time, three-member Board of Directors.
+Organizational Leadership - The Farm Credit Act provides for a full time three-member Board.
 The Board members are appointed by the President and confirmed by the Senate.
-The rapidly changing complex financial and banking environment makes the Board's task both challenging and important.
-The Board must be able to engage in professional policy debate and set a sound course for the agency.
+The rapidly changing, complex financial and banking environment makes the Board's task both challenging and important.
+The Board must be able to engage in professional policy debate and set a sound course for the Agency.